Terrifying monsters in literature

 - Year: 1886

 Mr. Edward Hyde is the alternative personality of Dr. Henry Jekyll in Robert Louis Stevenson's "The Strange Case of Dr. Jekyll and Mr. Hyde."
-Written at a time when dissociative identity disorder was not well understood, the notion of a person with distinct and separate personalities was a unique troupe and an interesting way to discuss a person's personal struggle between his desires and his social expectations.
+Written at a time when dissociative identity disorder was not well understood, the notion of a person with distinct and separate personalities was a unique and interesting way to discuss a person's personal struggle between his desires and his social expectations.

 In the novella, Dr. Henry Hyde is attempting to suppress his alter ego, but is having difficulty doing so.
 The good-natured doctor formulates a concoction, using an unknowingly contaminated salt, to permanently mask Mr. Hyde, a violent sociopath.
 Instead, the serum immediately changes the doctor into Hyde.
 Hyde engages in a streak of murders, while Jekyll desperately works to suppress his violent half.
 Over time, Jekyll loses the battle, as Hyde finds ways to make himself known—eventually, without the need of the serum or any sign of weakness on Jekyll's part.
 When Jekyll's serum ingredients run low and he restocks, he realizes that the serum's effectiveness was due to an unknown contaminant.
 Unable to recreate the serum, Jekyll concedes he will eventually fade away into Hyde and that Hyde will either kill himself or be executed in response to the murders.